Skip to content

 Log a message, with optional metadata and location information.

-The metadata must be a dictionary of JSON values.
+The metadata must be exportable to JSON using Pydantic.

 """